 Uptime Monitoring: What Should Your Business Be Looking For?

-According to recent research by Hosting Facts, the average website is down three hours per month due to web hosting service issues.
+Research by Hosting Facts states the average website downtime is three hours a month because of hosting-related issues.

 DirectPay Product Manager Satish Gaire says: “Uptime is very important to [our online software services] and if there is a problem, we need to know about it.”

 If your site goes down, wouldn’t you rather know about it right away?
 Website visitors who can’t access your site are more likely to leave and never come back than let you know there’s a problem.